 The Basics: What is the Difference Between a License and Registration?

 To get your PCL, you will need to complete an application with Transport Canada.
 This form will ask for some basic information about yourself and the vessel in question.
 You will also need to provide a bill of sale and a photograph of your vessel from a side profile angle.
-Once issued, your PCL will be valid for a period of ten years, at which point you will have the opportunity to submit a renewal request.
+Once issued, your PCL will be valid for a period of ten years.
+At that point you will have the opportunity to submit a renewal request.

 Understanding Vessel Registration